eftelyasvrdg/Payment-Service/README.md

-# Payment Processing Service with RabbitMQ
+# 4458 - Payment Processing Service Documantation

 ## Overview
 This project uses Node.js for the REST APIs and RabbitMQ as the message queue to construct a **three-step payment processing structure**.
 It shows how scalable and effective services may be achieved through the use of asynchronous message-based communication.